barature1992985/123/README.md

-The Ford Model N, introduced in 1906, was Ford's first successful mass-produced car after the failure of earlier models like the Model A and Model B.
+The Studebaker Corporation, founded in 1852 as a wagon manufacturer, transitioned to automobile production in the early 1900s, producing a wide range of cars and trucks.